 The SICP Connection

-Primitives: The base solvers are well-defined building blocks with clear contracts. gradient_ascent() returns a solver that uses steepest ascent. nelder_mead() returns a derivative-free simplex solver.
+Primitives.
+The base solvers are building blocks with clear contracts. gradient_ascent() returns a solver using steepest ascent. nelder_mead() returns a derivative-free simplex solver.

-Abstraction: Solver factories hide implementation details behind a consistent interface.
-Users work with the solver abstraction, not with specific algorithms.
+Abstraction.
+Solver factories hide implementation details behind a consistent interface.
+You work with the solver abstraction, not specific algorithms.

-Closure: The key insight.
+Closure.
 Because composition produces objects of the same type as the inputs, the language of solvers is closed under composition.
-You can build arbitrarily complex strategies from simple parts.
+You build arbitrarily complex strategies from simple parts.

 Relationship to algebraic.mle